sleepepi/data-management/data-entry-and-verification.md

   * Identification of parties responsible for entry, verification and oversight
   * Utilization of software appropriate to the project's demands
   * Designation of a secure storage location
-  * Development of workflow detailing tracking procedures and frequency of completion
+  * Development of work-flow detailing tracking procedures and frequency of completion

 Scope
 -------
-* Responsibilities
-* Procedure
-  - Data Entry
-  - Data Verification
-* References
-  - Software
-  - Storage
+This SOP is intended for use by any clinical research staff who may be involved in data entry and verification of a dataset

 Responsibilities
 ---------
-An individual must be identified who is responsible for the oversight of data entry and verification procedures.
-Depending on study specifics, likely parties for oversight are the study's project manager or data manager.
-A workflow should be created that:
+#### Data Manager

-1. Identifies staff members for entry and verification tasks
+- To identify research assistant(s) for entry and verification tasks
-2. Details how staff members will know data is ready for entry and verification
+- To detail how staff members will know data is ready for entry and verification
-3. Implements the method in which timely entry and verification will be accomplished and logged
+- To implement the method in which timely entry and verification will be accomplished and logged

+#### Research Assistant
+- Enter data electronically after collection

 Spreadsheets and/or calender-based project management tools can aid in oversight of data entry and verification.
 It is also wise to designate a physical location where forms in need of entry/verification are temporarily stored that is distinct from the long-term storage of forms that have been entered and verified.

 Procedure
 -------
-#### Data Entry
+1. Data Entry

-Data is given to designated study staff members to enter electronically in a timely manner after collection.
-Though the project's specific demands and resources dictate the appropriate timing, prioritizing data entry can aid in identifying potentially missing data.
-In designating staff members for data entry, investigators and managers should consider whether or not the data will unblind staff to treatment assignment.
+  * Data Manager will give data to designated Research Assistant(s) to enter electronically in a timely manner after collection.
+    - Though the project's specific demands and resources dictate the appropriate timing, prioritizing data entry can aid in identifying potentially missing data.
+    - In designating Research Assistant(s) for data entry, investigators and managers should consider whether or not the data will unblind staff to treatment assignment.

-#### Data Verification
+2. Data Verification

 Data is verified in one of two ways:

-1. Data is entered once by one study staff member, who marks it 'Ready to be reviewed' electronically.
-Subsequently, the entered data is reviewedby a second study staff member and compared to the original data.
+  * i.
+Data is entered once by one study staff member, who marks it 'Ready to be reviewed' electronically.
+Subsequently, the entered data is reviewed by a second study staff member and compared to the original data.
 The second staff member will then make any necessary corrections and mark it as 'Completed' or 'Reviewed'.

-2. In the second verification method, double data entry is utilized.
+  * ii.
+In the second verification method, double data entry is utilized.
 Two staff members will separately enter identical data sets into the collection instruments, and a third staff member will then compare the two entries for discrepancies, make corrections, and then merge them into one complete, verified file.

 References
 ----------